 The Pre-made Dishes I Saw in Finland

-Here, pizza is a legitimate everyday dinner.
-After work, you can toss it in the oven for ten minutes, and the whole family can sit down to eat.
-I don't eat pizza much anymore, but I still remember the first time I made pizza; my child excitedly watched the cheese melt in front of the oven, creating a much livelier atmosphere than when I stir-fry a couple of dishes.
+Here, pizza is not really "junk food" or a treat.
+It is a normal dinner.
+After work, you can put it in the oven for ten minutes and sit down to eat.
+I do not eat pizza that often anymore, but I still remember the first time I made one at home.
+My child sat by the oven and watched the cheese melt, which somehow felt more lively than standing over the stove stir-frying two dishes.

 Representative of Finnish quick meals: a trio of pork chops, fish fillets, and stewed beef

-These meal boxes come with mashed potatoes, peas, and corn already prepared, and all you need to do is heat them up at home.
-My daughter's favorite is meatballs with mashed potatoes; every time I see her enjoying it, I feel that these seemingly "convenient" items actually serve a very real family function here.
+These boxes usually come with mashed potatoes, peas, or corn already included.
+You only need to heat them up at home.
+My daughter's favorite is the meatball box with mashed potatoes.
+Every time I see her eating it happily, I feel that these "convenience" foods actually solve a very real family problem here.

-Since I had run out at home, I specifically went to a nearby supermarket to buy a bag for this article.
-Inside, it contains diced salmon, potato chunks, and carrots.
+I had actually run out at home, so I went to a nearby supermarket just to buy another bag for this article.
+Inside are diced salmon, potato chunks, and carrots.

 Salmon stir-fry: the packaging looks very Nordic